Aryankumar102907/PromptClaim/README.md

 # or
 yarn dev
 ```
-This will start the Next.js development server, typically accessible at `http://localhost:3000`.
+Your Next.js frontend will launch, usually available at `http://localhost:3000`.

-## Testing
+## ✅ Testing

-*   **Backend Tests:** Run Python tests using `pytest` (if configured).
+*   **Backend Tests:** Dive into the Python tests using `pytest` (if configured).
-*   **Frontend Tests:** Run frontend tests using `jest` or other configured testing frameworks.
+*   **Frontend Tests:** Explore the frontend tests with `jest` or your preferred testing framework.

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Please follow standard Git practices: fork the repository, create a new branch for your features or bug fixes, and submit a pull request.
+We welcome your contributions!
+Please follow our standard Git workflow: fork the repository, create a new branch for your awesome features or bug fixes, and submit a pull request.
+Let's build something amazing together!

-## License
+## 📄 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is proudly licensed under the MIT License.
+See the `LICENSE` file for full details.

+---

+*Made with ❤️ by Your Name/Organization*